 The Zoonoses Monitoring Directive 2003/99/EC improved the system for monitoring and collection of information on zoonoses, in place since 1992, through better data comparability, cover of additional zoonoses, of antimicrobial resistance and of foodborne outbreaks.

-Member States should accordingly report annually the results of the following monitoring:
+EU countries should accordingly report annually the results of the following monitoring:

 |Mandatory||According to epidemiological situation|